Face mask "wan-zega" · Burkina Faso, Mossi, Region Boulsa · ID: 3051620

 “Wan-zega” behaves aggressively, chasing spectators and using whips liberally to keep crowds back from the performance area.
 “Wan-zega” appears at funeral ceremonies.

-The object Face mask “wan-zega” with the object ID 3051620 was last part of the auction Collectors’ Items Sale at September 24, 2025 on Zemanek-Münster Auction house and had the lot number 118.
+The object Face mask “wan-zega” with the object ID 3051620 was part of the auction Collectors’ Items Sale on September 24, 2025, lot number 118 at that time and is currently available for EUR 1,500 in Open sale.

 You can find more Masks and other popular object types on our related topic pages.
 You may also be interested in our page on African art.